 - Or as the most painful braces in the world.
 Don’t tell your dentist.

 - Or play as a tiny drum.

 - Or stick it right back where you found it to collect dust.

 - Or tie it to a brick and send to me as hate mail.

 Or, you know, you could always use it to learn how to tat.
+Make something Grandma would be proud of.
 Check out my videos under the tab “Learn Tatting”